 (1972, San Sebastian)

 Holds a degree in Media Studies from the University of Navarre and a postgraduate degree in Cultural Resource Management from the University of Deusto.
 She was a Technician with the Donostia Kultura Film Unit from 2000 until 2010.
 Deputy Director for 10 years of the Horror and Fantasy Film Festival and Deputy Director for 8 years of the Human Rights Film Festival, both in San Sebastian.
 During that time, she was also a member of the Nosferatu magazine editorial committee.
 Since 2004, she sits on the selection committee for short films screened in Kimuak, a programme to internationally promote and distribute Basque shorts organised by the Basque Government.
-Before taking up the position of Assistant Director of San Sebastian Festival on January 1st 2011, she had been a member of its Management Committee for the previous 5 years.
+She has been a member of the Selection Committe since 2006, was appointed as the Assistant Director of the San Sebastian Film Festival on January 1st 2011 and is Deputy Director of the Festival since 2016.